 Overview

 We conducted all data analyses in R (version 4.
-1.0, R core team, 2021).
-We employed Null Hypothesis Significance Testing (NHST) to examine the hypotheses and exploratory relationships using the afex package (Singmann, Bolker, Westfall, Aust, & Ben-Shachar, 2015).
-We calculated the 95% CIs of ηp2 with the effectsize package (Ben-Shachar, Lüdecke, & Makowski, 2020) and 95% CIs of Cohen’s d in planned contrasts and post-hocs with emmeans package (Lenth, 2022).
+1.2, R core team, 2021).
+We employed Null Hypothesis Significance Testing (NHST) to examine the hypotheses and exploratory relationships using the afex package (Singmann et al., 2015).
+We calculated the 95% CIs of ηp2 with the effectsize package (Ben-Shachar et al., 2020) and 95% CIs of Cohen’s d in planned contrasts and post-hocs with emmeans package (Lenth, 2022).

 Outliers and exclusions.